-If a manuscript is rejected an option to ‘Appeal Manuscript’ appears on the author's home page, from which the author can write to the Editor-in-Chief explaining the reasons for disagreeing with the decision.
+If a manuscript is rejected an option to ‘Appeal Manuscript’ appears on the author's home page, from which the author can write to the Editor-in-Chief explaining the reasons for disagreeing with the editorial process.
 The Editor-in-Chief or a Deputy Editor-in-Chief may uphold the decision, or may request further information or consult again on the manuscript prior to making a decision regarding whether to reject or uphold the appeal.

 Other complaints should be addressed in writing to the Editor-in-Chief for consideration and any necessary action.
 Where a complaint remains unresolved, the complainant can refer the matter to the Committee on Publication Ethics (COPE).